-Two Major Ancient Egyptian Sites Have Just Been Excavated In Aswan and Luxor With Surprising Discoveries
+Two Major Ancient Egyptian Sites Have Just Been Excavated In Aswan And Luxor, With Surprising Discoveries

 Egypt’s Antiquities Ministry has just announced the surprising discovery of two major new archaeological finds centered in both Aswan and Luxor in Upper Egypt.
-Recent excavations in Luxor have been centered around the tenth pylon of the Karnak Temple which have revealed a special compartment and shrine made in dedication to the god Osiris that is still in unusually good condition, something that is quite unusual as it was constructed during the 25th Dynasty.
+Recent excavations in Luxor have been centered around the tenth pylon of the Karnak Temple, which have revealed a special compartment and shrine made in dedication to the god Osiris that is still in unusually good condition, something that is quite unusual as it was constructed during the 25th Dynasty.

-The Osiris shrine in Luxor still has the remains left of its foundations along with its entrance, inner walls, columns and the remnants of a hall that have been found near the eastern area of the temple, as Ahram report.
+The Osiris shrine in Luxor still has the remains of its foundations along with its entrance, inner walls, columns and the remnants of a hall that have been found near the eastern area of the temple, as Ahram reported.

 Along with stones that would have once formed a grand floor for the magnificent temple, building materials for other areas that would have been used as extensions for the shrine were also unearthed at the Luxor site.

-According to Essam Nagy, one of the chief archaeologists currently excavating this location in Luxor, the importance of this find cannot be underestimated, as Egypt Independent report.
+According to Essam Nagy, one of the chief archaeologists currently excavating this location in Luxor, the importance of this find cannot be underestimated, as Egypt Independent reported.
 The reason for this is that the discovery of this particular compartment at the Karnak Temple was found on the southern side of the shrine, rather than the more normal northern and western locations that are usually used for such monuments.

 Rare Oririan temple and marble head of Marcus Aurelius unearthed in Luxor and Aswan https://t.co/D9Gl0NfxkG#Egyptpic.twitter.com/3tWh0EbQyh